green-code-initiative/ecoCode-common/doc/starter-pack.md

 For a new rule implementation, we strongly recommend you to follow this check-list :

-- [ ] Check if rule doesn't exist in our referential rules list yet (`RULES.md` file or `ecocode-rules-specifications` module in `ecoCode` repository)
+- [ ] Check if rule doesn't exist in our referential rules list yet (`RULES.md` file or `creedengo-rules-specifications` module in `creedengo` repository)
-- [ ] Create PR on the `ecocode` repository to add the new rule definition (`ecocode-rules-specifications`)
+- [ ] Create PR on the `creedengo` repository to add the new rule definition (`creedengo-rules-specifications`)
   - [ ] To choose the new rule id :
-    - [ ] if rule is already existing in `RULES.md` file or in `ecocode-rules-specifications` module, please use the given rule id
+    - [ ] if rule is already existing in `RULES.md` file or in `creedengo-rules-specifications` module, please use the given rule id
-    - [ ] if rule doesn't already exist in `RULES.md` file or in `ecocode-rules-specifications` module, please use a random number between 1000 and 1500 (ex : "EC1289") and use it (later, you will be asked to change it)
+    - [ ] if rule doesn't already exist in `RULES.md` file or in `creedengo-rules-specifications` module, please use a random number between 1000 and 1500 (ex : "EC1289") and use it (later, you will be asked to change it)
-  - [ ] You can use SNAPSHOT version of `ecocode-rules-specifications` during your local rule implementation to go forward
+  - [ ] You can use SNAPSHOT version of `creedengo-rules-specifications` during your local rule implementation to go forward
-- [ ] Implement rule in your local specific language repository with a reference to local SNAPSHOT of `ecocode-rules-specifications` module (previously, install it locally with maven command)
+- [ ] Implement rule in your local specific language repository with a reference to local SNAPSHOT of `creedengo-rules-specifications` module (previously, install it locally with maven command)
 - [ ] Write Unit tests (and maximize code coverage)
 - [ ] Update `RULES.md` file
 - [ ] Update `CHANGELOG.md` file (inside `Unreleased` section)